sshahram/employee-tracker/README.md

 npm install
 node index.js
 ```
-Before running "node index.js" command inn your terminal, please make sure to update connection.js file with your mysql username and password.
+Before running "node index.js" command in your terminal, please make sure to update "connection.js" file with your mysql "username" and "password".

 ## License
 Please see the following link for license information:
 [GitHub-license](./utils/license-MIT.txt)

 ## Contributing
-Please first submit a new issue for the change you want to make in this repository on GitHub.
-Then, git clone the repo and do the changes locally on your machine.
+Please first submit a new "issue" for the change you want to make in this repository on GitHub.
+Then, "git clone" the repo and do the changes locally on your machine.
 When you are done with your changes, create a pull request on the GitHub repository.

 ## Tests
-Run the following command "node index.js" multiple time in your terminal.
+Run the following command "node index.js" multiple times in your terminal.
 Each time select a different option and follow the prompts.

 ## Demo
 Please click on the following link to see the Demo video for this project: